 Chocolate cake is a must for any party, and this year, you can dress up yours to complement the other fun pieces of Halloween decor.
 This spiderweb cake is simple to decorate, and the festive design will be sure to delight your guests.
 The classic chocolate cake topped with a frosting spiderweb is nothing short of mouthwatering.

-- First, determine whether this will be a family-friendly event or an adults-only gathering.
+- First, determine whether this will be a family-friendly event or an adult-only gathering.
 Whatever you choose, make it clear in the invitations so your guests can plan for childcare or organize a ride home if they intend to drink.
 This will also help you plan better, deciding whether you need kid-friendly snacks for picky eaters or festive cocktails.

 - Your invitations should also clearly state if you want your guests to wear costumes.
 To encourage them to dress up, consider having a costume contest.
 Friendly competition usually results in more creative, fun, and thoughtful costumes.

 - For the decor, keep it classic and incorporate jack-o’-lanterns, zombies, witches, ghosts, and cobwebs in your decorations.
-While people have come to expect these icons in a Halloween theme, you also have the freedom to pick something more sophisticated or unconventional.
+While people have come to expect these icons in a Halloween decor theme, you also have the freedom to pick something more sophisticated or unconventional.
 Keep it demure with black tablecloths, blood-red roses, and purple place settings, or encourage a more lighthearted atmosphere with pumpkins decorated with googly eyes.

 - Entertainment is another major consideration, so pick age-appropriate games to offer your guests.
 Additionally, no party is complete without music.
 For a scarier party, curate a playlist of creepy music pulled from horror movies and haunted houses.
 On the other hand, nothing gets a crowd dancing like “The Monster Mash.”
-Involve your guests too, and ask them to suggest their favorite Halloween songs before the party so you can compile the playlist.
+Involve your guests, too, and ask them to suggest their favorite Halloween songs before the party so you can compile the playlist.